tvo/tvo.github.com/spring/_posts/2010-04-19-lus-stumpy.md

 * **WaitFor{Turn,Move}**: suspend the thread until an animation is finished
 * **Sleep**: suspend the thread for some milliseconds

-And got some idea now how to put basic scripts on the units in your branch new game.
+And got some idea now how to put basic scripts on the units in your brand new game.
 Good luck!